Sebastian-Br/Qlarissa/README.md

 - Ranking assets based on long term growth, fundamental data, and analyst sentiment

 </br>
-This image showcases how the tool displays stock data and the regression functions it uses to quantify long-term trends.
+The below image showcases how Qlarissa graphs stock data and the regression functions it uses to quantify long-term trends.
 </br>
 It projects the long-term trend into the future, adding dividend payouts, to reflect the 1-year and 3-year growth expectation.
 </br>
 Trends are one, but far from the only factor that the tool considers when ranking assets.
+The graph is logarithmic to make exponential growth more comprehensible.
 </br>

 ![JNJ](https://github.com/user-attachments/assets/61b0e81d-099a-4294-bbed-a92000594870)